Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	+(,[,0,1,2,3],[,4,5,6]) 8≪ ,[,[,6],[,15]]
 	+(,[,0,1,2,3],[,4,5,6]) 8≪ ,[,6,15] ...this way doesn't make as much sense; structurally +(,0,1,2,3) 8≪ ,[,6]
+	mantras can be automatically refactored to handle lists of lists of ... but this does mean dexing is more complicated; nāmas? nāma() must be ;nāma() instead of :nāma() so users know it's preprocessed out also not sure about ;[...] being invisible; metamantras need to be able to return as ;[...]<0>

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...
 <br>JS is turing complete, so I think lazy evaluation is also possible...